Enabling Pro Forma Invoices

-- any other object if you use the generic invoice run for billing arbitrary objects.
+- any object if you use the generic invoice run for billing arbitrary objects, or

 If you need multiple billing configurations when billing arbitrary objects, JustOn must distinguish between different sets of field configurations using control field suffixes.
 To this end, append specific suffixes to the ON fields, as explained in Creating Recipient-Specific Controlling Fields.

 - Navigate to the fields list of the source object.